Dhanlaxmi Bank

-Dhanlaxmi Bank Ltd is an Indian private sector bank headquartered in Thrissur, Kerala.
+Dhanlaxmi Bank is an Indian private sector bank headquartered in Thrissur, Kerala.
+It was incorporated on 14 November 1927 at Thrissur.
+It became a Scheduled Commercial Bank in the year 1977.

+The Bank has 264 branches and 285 ATMs across India.

 History

-Dhanlaxmi Bank Ltd was incorporated on 14 November 1927 as Dhanalakshmi Bank at Thrissur with a capital of ₹11000 and seven employees.
-It became a Scheduled Commercial Bank in the year 1977.

 The bank changed its name from Dhanalakshmi Bank to Dhanlaxmi Bank on 10 August 2010.

 In 2020, shareholders voted to remove CEO Sunil Gurbaxani at the bank's annual general meeting, owing to governance issues at the bank.

 In April 2024, the Reserve Bank of India approved the appointment of Ajith Kumar KK as the managing director and CEO of Dhanlaxmi Bank for three years.
 Kumar will succeed incumbent CEO & MD J.K.
 Shivan.

+In 2010, shares of Dhanlaxmi Bank reached an all-time high of nearly Rs 200 during strong market momentum in the banking sector.

+In December 2024, the board of Dhanlaxmi Bank approved a right issue to raise up to ₹297.54 crore by issuing 14.16 crore equity shares to eligible shareholders to bolster its capital adequacy ratio.

 Operations

 Dhanlaxmi Bank has deployed a Centralised Banking Solution (CBS) on the Flexcube platform at all its branches for extending anywhere/anytime/anyhow banking to its clientele through multiple delivery channels.
 The bank has set up a data centre in Bangalore, to keep the networked system operational round the clock.
 Reserve Bank of India empanelled the Bank as agency Bank for Government agency Business.
 In 2022, Dhanlaxmi Bank introduced Customs duty collection services through digital services and Goods and Services Tax(GST) collection through online and over the counter methods.